-i.
-Engaging in a course of conduct directed at a specific person that would cause a reasonable person to-
+- i.
+Engaging in a course of conduct directed at a specific person that would cause a reasonable person to- - A) Fear for the person's safety or the safety of others; or - B) Suffer substantial emotional distress.

-&lt;sup>2 34 CFR §668.41 Reporting and Disclosure of Information
+4 34 CFR §668.41 Reporting and Disclosure of Information

-- A) Fear for the person's safety or the safety of others; or - B) Suffer substantial emotional distress. - ii.
+- ii.
 For the purposes of this definition- - A) Course of conduct means two or more acts, including, but not limited to, acts which the stalker directly, indirectly, or through third parties, by any action, method, device, or means follows, monitors, observes, surveils, threatens, or communicates to or about, a person, or interferes with a person's property. - B) Reasonable person means a reasonable person under similar circumstances and with similar identities to the victim. - C) Substantial emotional distress means significant mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - iii.
 For the purposes of complying with the requirements of this section and section 668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.